tangjianpku/LINE/README.md

 - -samples, the total number of training samples (*Million);
 - -rho, the starting value of the learning rate; the default is 0.025;
 - -threads, the total number of threads used; the default is 1.
+- -weighted, whether the graph is weighted; the default is 0.

 **Files in the folder**
 - line.cpp, the souce code of the LINE;